snyk/user-docs/docs/products/snyk-infrastructure-as-code/custom-rules/getting-started-with-the-sdk/writing-a-rule.md

 If the **`template`** command was used to generate the rules, then the default entry point is **`rules/deny`**.
 To override it and use a different name than `deny`, check the section [Bundling Rules](bundling-rules.md).
 {% endhint %}

-This is what a generated skeleton of a deny rule looks like when we run `snyk-iac-rules template --rule new-rule --format hcl2`:
+This is what a generated skeleton of a deny rule looks like when we run `snyk-iac-rules template --rule NEW-RULE --format hcl2`:

-{% code title="rules/new-rule/main.rego" %}
+{% code title="rules/NEW-RULE/main.rego" %}
 ```
 package rules